Dollar, pound tread water; Aussie bolstered by jobs report

 "Anything that isn't a hard Brexit is going to be positive for the sterling," he said, adding a deal or something close to one could push the pound to $1.3500 or above.

-Failure could drop it below $1.2200, Commonwealth Bank of Australia analyst Richard Grace said in a note.
+Failure could push it below $1.2200, Commonwealth Bank of Australia (CBA) analyst Richard Grace said in a note.

-The U.S. dollar, meanwhile, had dropped on Wednesday as U.S. retail sales fell for the first time in seven months, painting a gloomy picture of the economy.
+The U.S. dollar, which had dropped on Wednesday as U.S. retail sales fell for the first time in seven months, hung near its overnight lows as earlier optimism about an announced "phase 1" of a trade deal with China ebbed in the absence of details.

+U.S. and Chinese trade negotiators are working on nailing down text for the first phase of the trade deal for their presidents to sign next month.

-It drifted 0.1% weaker against the euro EUR= to $1.1083 and was steady against the Japanese yen JPY= at 108.76.
-Against a basket of currencies .DXY the dollar hit a month low of 97.898 overnight and was steady around that level on Thursday.
+The dollar drifted lower against the euro EUR= to $1.1076 and was steady against the Japanese yen JPY= at 108.75.
+Against a basket of currencies .DXY it hit a month low of 97.898 overnight and was steady around that level on Thursday.

-"This is just what the doctor ordered," said CBA Chief Economist Craig James.
+"This is just what the doctor ordered," said CommSec Chief Economist Craig James.

 "There is no reason for the Reserve Bank to cut rates again in November – giving the central bank more time to gauge the effectiveness of early rate reductions."

-Lingering worries about trade tensions between the United States and China kept a lid on gains for trade-exposed currencies.
+Lingering worries about trade tensions between the United States and China kept a lid on gains for trade-exposed currencies, though.

-Reports of a partial trade deal between the world's two largest economies last week initially cheered markets, but a lack of details on the agreement has since curbed enthusiasm.

-The New Zealand dollar NZD=D3 was lower, following dovish comments from a top central banker on Wednesday, and sits at $0.6287, not far from a four-year low hit two weeks ago.
+The New Zealand dollar NZD=D3 rose marginally to sit at $0.6294, not far from a four-year low hit two weeks ago.

 (Reporting by Tom Westbrook; Editing by Sam Holmes)